All Episodes

 And I never wrote you again.

-And I just can't imagine what this is what this has been like for your family.
+And I just can't imagine what this has been like for your family.

-Well, keep in mind so you know if there's things that I fought for and that I believe in, Sean, in this country in the in the United States of America, the the thing that makes us different in all other countries in the world, and I have I have experience on six continents and against some really in some really lousy places against some really difficult enemies.
+Well, keep in mind, so if there's things that I fought for and that I believe in, Sean, in the United States of America, the thing that makes us different than all other countries in the world, and I have experience on six continents and against some really, in some really lousy places, against some really difficult enemies.

 The thing that makes us different is something called the rule of law.